Research Ethics Service

-The Program in Research Ethics, led by Raymond De Vries, PhD and Kayte Spector-Bagdady, JD, MBioethics, within the Center for Bioethics and Social Sciences in Medicine, aims to enable a culture of normative, empirical, and educational inquiry to serve as the ethical backbone of research at Michigan Medicine.
+The Research Ethics Service is co-led by Kayte Spector-Bagdady, JD, MBioethics, Associate Director at the Center for Bioethics & Social Sciences in Medicine, and Assistant Professor in the Department of Obstetrics & Gynecology, and Dr. Naomi Laventhal, MD, MA, Clinical Associate Professor in the Department of Pediatrics and Communicable Diseases in the Division of Neonatal-Perinatal Medicine.
+The service has a Research Ethics Committee that is run by Chair, Kayte Spector-Bagdady, JD, MBioethics, and Vice Chair Robert Silbergleit, MD, Professor of Emergency Medicine.
+The Research Ethics Service aims to enable a culture of normative, empirical, and educational inquiry to serve as the ethical backbone of research at Michigan Medicine.
 Its three areas of focus include:

 1. Education: providing instruction on Research Ethics and Responsible Conduct of Research;

 2. Consultation: offering a consulting service for colleagues with questions about the ethical conduct of research;